ryardley/pdsl/README.md

-# Predicate Function Interpolator
+# Predicate DSL

-Under construction come back next week!!
+## NOTE: Work in progress not ready yet

 #### A short hand for creating predicate functions